Course overview

 Deakin's Bachelor of Nutrition Science (Dietetics Pathway) is the first step in your journey to becoming a dietitian, offering guaranteed entry into our Master of Dietetics if you achieve a 75 weighted average mark or above.
 The course develops your understanding of human nutrition and its impact on health.
 Learn how to tackle challenges facing our society including disease prevention, obesity, the spread of misinformation, and the social and physiological effects of food on our wellbeing.

-Put theory into practice in our state-of-the-art food sensory labs located within our Consumer Analytical Safety Sensory (CASS) Food Research Centre.
-Designed just like those found in industry settings, our labs provide hands-on experience that prepares you for the workplace.
+Modelled on commercial laboratories, our food preparation, food analysis and sensory labs provide hands-on, real-world experience to prepare you for the workplace.
+You’ll also complete at least 75 hours of industry placement, developing in-demand practical skills to improve health through food and nutrition.
 With more than 7% of the total burden of disease in Australia due to poor diet*, graduate with the practical skills to improve health and wellbeing through food and nutrition.

 Want to have a real impact on population health and improve the wellbeing of communities?